caecilliusinhorto/tinyutils/docs/index.md

-youtube|search|Search youtube for a video. hexcode|code|Returns a colour for a hexcode using colorhexa.com rocketlaunch| |Shows the next rocket launch using rocketlaunch.live calc | value | Evaluate a mathematical expression
+youtube|search|Search youtube for a video. hexcode|code|Returns a colour for a hexcode using colorhexa.com rocketlaunch| |Shows the next rocket launch using rocketlaunch.live calc | value | Evaluate a mathematical expression or convert between units

 \* \- *An admin is anyone with the BAN_MEMBERS permission*